Rubyboat1207/SpyGlass-Extended/README.md

+# SpyGlass Extended

+#Dependancies

+Fabric
-# Fabric Example Mod
+Fabric API

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Just Put in your Mods Folder!

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the Attribution 4.0 International license.
+Do Whatever the heck you want with my mod, as long as its free and publicly avaliable!